Procedures are the instructions that auto assist, part of agent copilot, should follow when suggesting replies or actions to an agent in a ticket.

 About procedures for auto assist

 A procedure is a set of instructions that tells auto assist how to advise an agent in solving a customer request.
-Auto assist can suggest replies on any topic as long as a procedure exists for it.
-However, if you want auto assist to suggest actions, these are currently limited to marking a ticket as Solved, custom API actions, and certain Shopify actions.
+Auto assist can suggest replies on any topic, but to achieve best performance, creating procedures is essential.
+If you want auto assist to suggest actions, these are currently limited to marking a ticket as Solved, custom API actions, and certain Shopify actions.

 Auto assist knows which procedures to follow for a given customer request as a result of its LLM training.
 You don’t need to map specific procedures to specific intents or other ticket metadata in order for auto assist to suggest replies.
 Instead, auto assist understands the content of a customer’s request out of the box and can map it to an existing procedure, if an admin has created one that addresses the topic the customer is asking about.